JehnenS/FinTextSim/README.md

 Only when using BERTopic in combination with FinTextSim, a high intratopic similarity and low intertopic similarity can be expected.
 Without FinTextSim, BERTopic will struggle with misclassification and overlapping topics.
 Thus, FinTextSim is pivotal for advancing financial text analysis.
+The following plots show examples of topic assignments on selected sentences across the different topic modeling techniques.

 **Example 1:**
 Sentence: acquisitionrelated expenses and restructuring costs are recognized separately from the business combination and are expensed as incurred